 It’s a 100km wetted corridor from coast to coast including 29 locks on the canal sections.
 The vast majority of the passage from coast to coast is down the length of Loch Ness.
 It’s a very handy shortcut and saves sailing all around the north coast of Scotland.

 Come and see this amazing loch!

 Eagle Brae, whilst not having views of the loch, is in touching distance in Strathglass, the next glen to the northwest of Loch Ness.
+And we are only a 45-minute drive from Loch Ness itself!
 There can be no better log cabins near Loch Ness than Eagle Brae’s from which to explore this record-breaking loch and its surrounding area.
 And why not visit the Loch Ness visitor centre to find out even more amazing Loch Ness facts?